umediayvr/ubash/README.md

 # A) deploying under the development area (only affects you)
 ./install

-# after deplyoing under the development are that becomes available inside of the dev environment:
+# the deplyed version is only available under dev environment
 devenv

 # B) deploying under the production area (affects all users)